-The ophthalmology service is dedicated to providing state-of-the-art medical and surgical eye care to active duty Soldiers, retirees, and beneficiaries.
-We have two board eligible comprehensive ophthalmologists, one board certified pediatric ophthalmologist, and one board certified comprehensive ophthalmologist in full-time staff positions.
-The eye care that we provide includes the medical, surgical, and laser treatment of eye trauma, cataract, glaucoma, diabetic eye disease, and strabismus.
-We evaluate and treat over 14,000 eye patients and perform more than 1,000 major eye operations annually.
+Our ophthalmology service is dedicated to providing state-of-the-art medical and surgical eye care to active-duty soldiers, retirees, and their beneficiaries.
+We have three comprehensive ophthalmologists and one cornea specialist.
+The eye care that we provide includes the medical, surgical, refractive surgery, trauma, cataract, glaucoma, screening for diabetic eye disease and age-related macular degeneration.

 - Type 1: Patients with Type 1 diabetes should have annual screenings for diabetic retinopathy beginning five years after diagnosis.

 - Type 2: Patients with Type 2 diabetes should have an exam at the time of diagnosis as a routine referral to ophthalmology and annual exams thereafter.